 Nappa leather is a type of high-quality, soft and luxurious leather that is made from the top-grain of an animal’s hide.
 It is typically sourced from sheep, lambs, or goats, although some Nappa leather can also be made from cowhide.
 The name “Nappa” is derived from the name of a tanning process that was first developed in Napa, California.

 Compared to other types of leather, Nappa leather is known for its supple texture, durability, and resistance to wear and tear.
-It is also highly breathable and moisture-resistant, which makes it comfortable to sit on for extended periods of time.
+It is also highly breathable and moisture-resistant, which makes it comfortable to sit on for extended time period.
 Nappa leather is typically treated with special oils and waxes that help to enhance its natural texture and shine, and also protect it from damage.

 Difference between nappa leather and typical leather?

 One key difference between Nappa leather and typical leather upholstery is the quality of the raw materials used to make it.
 Nappa leather is made from the highest-quality hides available, and is typically free of any blemishes or imperfections.
 As a result, Nappa leather is often more expensive than other types of leather upholstery.

 Another difference between Nappa leather is the tanning process used to treat the hides.
 Nappa leather is typically treated with a special tanning process that involves soaking the hides in a mixture of oils and waxes.
 This helps to make the leather more flexible and resistant to wear and tear.

 In terms of care and maintenance, Nappa leather requires a regular cleaning to keep it looking its best.
 This typically involves using a mild detergent or leather cleaner for removing any kind of dirt or stains, and then applying a leather conditioner to keep the leather soft and supple.